ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         3. To celebrate company culture

-        So when people visit their website, they can learn more about the brand, and–more to the point–fall in love with it.
+        So when people visit your website, they can learn more about your brand, and–more to the point–fall in love with it.

         Put simply, the best blogs win customers and influence them.